HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   </blockquote>
   <br>
   <blockquote>
-    "...
-    And then Serena said,
-    'Let there be light!',
+    "...<br>
-    and there was light."<br>
+    And then Serena snapped her fingers: '<b>Let there be light!</b>', and there was light.<br>
+    And Serena saw the light and said:
+    'You know what, let's make it brighter.'"<br>
     <span style="color:grey">
-    --- La Spajro-Singulariso construction report chapter 7-C "Queen Serena's first visit to the palace atrium" (fictional)
+    --- La Spajro-Singulariso construction report chapter 7-C
+    <em>"Queen Serena's first visit to the palace atrium"</em>
+    (fictional)
     </span>
   </blockquote>